srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

 # Lab 10 - Create a VM with PowerShell

+## Lab overview

-In this walk-through, we will configure the Cloud Shell, use Azure PowerShell module to create a resource group and virtual machine, and review Azure Advisor recommendations.
+In this walkthrough, we will configure the Cloud Shell, use Azure PowerShell module to create a resource group and virtual machine, and review Azure Advisor recommendations.

-## Objectives
+## Lab objectives

 In this lab, you will complete the following tasks: